Staying active outdoors through cycling

 The Cycle Centre team provide low level Pedal Round the Park sessions to help build confidence whilst out on public pathways and also Cycling Taster sessions on the safety of Witton Park Arena’s Outdoor Track.
 A number of trikes are also available during these sessions so just about anyone can get out and enjoy the rush of the wind on their face.

 For more information check out our Get Active page.

 Courses cost £20 which is payable on booking.
 We cannot accept any cancellation.
-If courses cannot run due to COVID restrictions we will move the dates as appropriate.

 Please dress for the weather.